andsontan/xpiks/_posts/2016-05-07-fourth-release.markdown

 - annoying jumping scroll in keywords fields
 - incorrect warnings for non-existent properties
 - preliminary fix for paths with non-latin characters in Windows

+Special Thanks to _Guillermo Obispo_ for translating Xpiks to Spanish and Catalan and _Natalia Abrashitova_ for translating to German and Russian!

 Also Exiftool for Windows builds was updated to the latest one (10.16 at the moment) and this will first launch can last a bit longer, but all following will be as quick as before.